GM-Consult-Pty-Ltd/text_indexing/README.md

 The [API](https://pub.dev/documentation/text_indexing/latest/) exposes the [TextIndexer](https://pub.dev/documentation/text_indexing/latest/text_indexing/TextIndexer-class.html) interface that builds and maintain an [InvertedIndex](https://pub.dev/documentation/text_indexing/latest/text_indexing/InvertedIndex-class.html) for a collection of documents.

-To maximise performance of the indexers the API manipulates nested hashmaps of DART core types `int` and `String` rather than defining strongly typed object models.
-To improve code legibility the API makes use of type aliases throughout.
+To maximise performance of the indexers the API performs lookups in nested hashmaps of DART core types.
+To improve code legibility the API makes use of [type aliases](https://pub.dev/documentation/text_indexing/latest/text_indexing/text_indexing-library.html#typedefs) throughout.

 ### InvertedIndex